-The GATE 2022 Committee has the authority to decide the qualifying mark/score for each GATE paper.
-In case of any claim or dispute with respect to GATE 2022 examination or score, the Courts and Tribunals in Kolkata alone will have the exclusive jurisdiction to entertain and settle them.
+The GATE 2023 Committee has the authority to decide the qualifying mark/score for each GATE paper.
+In case of any claim or dispute with respect to GATE 2023 examination or score, the High Court of Allahabad in Prayagraj alone will have the exclusive jurisdiction to entertain and settle them.

 6.2.
-GATE 2022 Results
+GATE 2023 Results

-GATE 2022 results will be announced on 17th March 2022 and will be available on the GATE 2022 Website.
-GATE 2022 score is valid for THREE YEARS from the date of announcement of the results.
-No information on the GATE 2022 score will be available after this period.
+GATE 2023 results will be announced on 16th March 2023 and will be available on the GATE 2023 Website.
+GATE 2023 score is valid for THREE YEARS from the date of announcement of the results.
+No information on the GATE 2023 score will be available after this period.

 6.3.
-GATE 2022 Scorecard
+GATE 2023 Scorecard

-After the declaration of results, GATE 2022 Scorecards of the qualified candidates can be downloaded free of cost between 21st March 2022 to 31st May 2022 from the GATE 2022 website.
+After the declaration of results, GATE 2023 Scorecards of the qualified candidates can be downloaded free of cost between 21st March 2023 to 31st May 2023 from the GATE 2023 website.
 It is highly recommended that a softcopy of the scorecard is safely stored by the candidate for all the future uses.

-In case, GATE qualified candidates require the soft copy of their GATE Scorecard after 31st May 2022 and till 31st December 2022, they MUST pay a fee of ₹500 (Rupees five hundred only) for obtaining the same.
-From 1st January 2023 onwards, NO scorecard will be issued by GATE authority for GATE 2022 qualified candidates.
+In case, GATE qualified candidates require the softcopy of their GATE Scorecard after 31st May 2023 and till 31st December 2023, they MUST pay a fee of ₹ 500 (Rupees five hundred only) per paper for obtaining the same.
+From 1st January 2024 onwards, NO scorecard will be issued for GATE 2023 qualified candidates.